-- Module 2 Introduction to parallel and distributed processing - Module 3 "Hello World" MapReduce Lab - Module 4 Graph Algorithms with MapReduce - Module 5 Information Retrieval with MapReduce
+- Module 1 Introduction to parallel and distributed processing - Module 2 From functional programming to MapReduce and the Google File System (GFS) - Module 3 "Hello World"MapReduce Lab

+- Module 4 Graph Algorithms with MapReduce - Module 5 Information Retrieval with MapReduce

-FutureGrid was leveraged to create a self-contained, flexible, plug-and-play educational "virtual appliances".
+FutureGrid was leveraged to create a self-contained, flexible, plug-and-play educational "virtual appliance".
 The virtual appliances support multiple virtualization technologies allowing them to run on a variety of resources, including user workstations and desktop grids.
-The "Cloudy View on Computing" workshop highlighted two specific educational virtual appliances detailing different middleware stacks used actively in clouds: Hadoop and Twister, each with varying data-intensive applications.
+The "Cloudy View on Computing"workshop highlighted two specific educational virtual appliances detailing different middleware stacks used actively in clouds: Hadoop and Twister, each with varying data-intensive applications.